-A: A DegreeWorks audit is a review of past, current and planned coursework that provides information on completed and outstanding bulletin requirements necessary to complete a degree/major/minor/concentraton.
-The audit is divided into block requirements such as Degree, General Education (Core), and Major Requirements.
+A: A DegreeWorks audit is a review of past, current and planned coursework that provides information on completed and outstanding requirements necessary to complete a degree/major/minor/concentration.
+The audit is divided into blocks such as Degree, Core 39, and Major requirements.
 Each block works like a checklist that has boxes that are automatically checked when a requirement is met.

 Q: How current will my information be in DegreeWorks?

 A: The information in DegreeWorks is refreshed each night.
-Any changes made today (e.g., grade changes or classes added/dropped) will be seen in DegreeWorks tomorrow.
+Any changes made today (e.g., classes added/dropped, change of academic program, etc.) will be seen in DegreeWorks tomorrow.

 Q: Are my grades visible in DegreeWorks?